Dow Industrials Make Run at 22000

 ADVERTISEMENT

-Government bond prices climbed Tuesday, with the yield on the 10-year U.S. Treasury note falling to 2.264%, according to Tradeweb, from 2.292% Monday.
-Yields fall as bond prices rise.
+Although corporate earnings have generally been solid, soft U.S. economic data Tuesday weighed on some corners of the market.

-Elsewhere, the Stoxx 600 Europe rose 0.8%, lifted by a raft of upbeat earnings reports.
+Shares of car companies fell, with General Motors down 3.7% and Ford Motor losing 2.4%, after major U.S. auto makers said sales dropped sharply in July.
+The two stocks were among the S&P 500's worst performers.

-Energy giant BP PLC rose 3.2% after the company returned to profitability in the second quarter on recovering oil prices.
+Government bond prices climbed after data showed U.S. factory activity decelerated in July from the prior month, and the Federal Reserve's preferred measure of inflation, the price index for personal-consumption expenditures, was flat in June from the prior month.
+The yield on the 10-year U.S. Treasury note fell to 2.266%, according to Tradeweb, from 2.292% Monday.
+Yields fall as prices rise.

-Moves in European stocks followed several economic data releases in the region.
-Eurozone economic growth gathered pace in the second quarter, coming in roughly in line with economists' expectations, data showed Tuesday.
-The reading marked the most consistently strong expansion of Europe's economy since bouncing back from the recession that had followed the global financial crisis.
+Elsewhere, the Stoxx 600 Europe rose 0.6%, lifted by a raft of upbeat earnings reports.
+Data also showed Tuesday that the eurozone's economic growth gathered steam in the second quarter.

-Earlier, improvement in a closely watched private gauge of manufacturing in China helped shares in Asia climb.
+Earlier, improvement in a closely watched private gauge of manufacturing in China fueled Asian shares.
 A reading from Caixan and IHS Markit rose for a second straight month in July and hit its highest level since March.

-The Shanghai Composite Index closed up 0.6% after four consecutive sessions of gains.
-Hong Kong's Hang Seng Index hit fresh two-year highs, rising 0.8%, while Korea's Kospi added 0.8%, lifted by gains in Samsung, Asiana and Korean Air.
+The Shanghai Composite Index rose 0.6% after four consecutive sessions of gains.
+Hong Kong's Hang Seng Index hit fresh two-year highs, rising 0.8%, while Korea's Kospi added 0.8%.

 Write to Akane Otani at akane.otani@wsj.com